panzerdp/dmitripavlutin.com/content/posts/147-react-context/index.md

 [Try the demo.](https://codesandbox.io/s/react-context-consumer-f413s?file=/src/Main.js)

 You can have as many consumers as you want for a single context.
-The only requirement is that these consumer components have to be wrapped, at any level of nesting, inside the provider component.
+The only requirement is that the consumer components have to be wrapped inside the provider component.

-If the context value changes (by changing the `value` prop of the provider `<Context.Provider value={value} />`) all the consumers are immediately notified about that changes and re-rendered.
+If the context value changes (by changing the `value` prop of the provider `<Context.Provider value={value} />`), then all consumers are immediately notified about that changes and re-rendered.

+If the consumer isn't wrapped inside the provider, but still tries to access the context value (using `useContext()` or `<Context.Consumer>`), then the value of the context would be the default value `defaultValue` supplied to `createContext(defaultValue)` factory function.

 ## 2. When do you need context?

-The main idea of using the context is to allow your components to access some global data, and as well be able to re-render when that global data is changed.
+The main idea of using the context is to allow your components to access some global data and re-render when that global data is changed.

 You can hold inside the context: